nobrowning/dns-native-agent-naming-resolution/draft-cui-dns-native-agent-naming-resolution.md

 ## Design Principles

 - **Mirror, not addition**: JSON only mirrors information already in DNS; it does not introduce content absent from DNS
+- **Single-identifier scope**: the mirror reflects resolution data for exactly one selected Agent Identifier; it MUST NOT be extended into a multi-agent directory or index
 - **DNS remains authoritative**: HTTPS JSON is only a "readable mirror", not a new authoritative source
 - **Signature required**: JSON files MUST be signed for integrity protection
 - **Schema validated**: Clients SHOULD validate JSON against the defined schema